 The owner has no outstanding emissions or OBD-related recalls on the vehicle in question.

-The Executive Officer may deem a vehicle compliant and issue a compliance certificate to the registered owner of a vehicle if the referee identifies inspection incompatibilities or other technical issues that cannot be resolved.
+The Executive Officer may deem a vehicle compliant if the referee identifies inspection incompatibilities or other technical issues that cannot be resolved.

-A vehicle subject to this HD I/M Regulation shall be subject to semi-annual compliance deadlines, except as specified below:
+A vehicle subject to this HD I/M Regulation shall be subject to the periodic vehicle emission testing requirements specified in section 2196.2 according to the frequencies specified below.

 Motor homes registered in California and agricultural vehicles shall be subject to an annual compliance deadline.

+For the first three years of periodic vehicle emission testing requirements specified in section 2196.2, all vehicles other than those specified in (1) shall be subject to semi-annual compliance deadlines.

+Three years following the effective date of periodic vehicle emission testing requirements specified in section 2196.2., an OBD-equipped vehicle other those specified in (1) shall be subject to quarterly compliance deadlines.

-The Executive Officer shall issue a compliance certificate to the registered owner through a vehicle’s next compliance deadline (more than 90 calendar days away) if compliance is demonstrated within 90 calendar days in advance of the vehicle’s immediate upcoming compliance deadline.
-For example, if an owner demonstrates compliance between March 3 and May 31 in advance of a June 1 immediate upcoming compliance deadline, a compliance certificate could be issued through the December 1 compliance deadline.
+If a vehicle owner demonstrates vehicle compliance within 90 calendar days or less of the vehicle’s immediate upcoming compliance deadline, the Executive Officer shall deem a vehicle compliant with the HD I/M Regulation up to the vehicle’s subsequent compliance deadline as long as the additional conditions specified In section 2196.1(b) are met.
+For example, if an owner of a vehicle with a semi-annual compliance deadline demonstrates compliance between March 3 and May 31 in advance of a June 1 immediate upcoming compliance deadline, the vehicle shall be deemed compliant with the HD I/M Regulation up to and including December 1.

-The Executive Officer shall issue a compliance certificate through the immediate upcoming compliance deadline if compliance is demonstrated more than 90 calendar days in advance of a vehicle’s compliance deadline.
-For example, if an owner demonstrates compliance before March 3 in advance of a June 1 immediate upcoming compliance deadline, a compliance certificate could be issued through the June 1 compliance deadline.
+If a vehicle owner demonstrates vehicle compliance more than 90 calendar days before the vehicle’s immediate upcoming compliance deadline, the Executive Officer shall deem a vehicle compliant with the HD I/M Regulation up to the vehicle’s immediate upcoming compliance deadline as long as the additional conditions specified In section 2196.1(b) are met.
+For example, if an owner demonstrates compliance before March 3 in advance of a June 1 immediate upcoming compliance deadline, the vehicle shall be deemed compliant with the HD I/M Regulation up to and including June 1.

 Compliance Fee.
-The Executive Officer shall assess a compliance fee of $30.00 to the vehicle owner for each registered vehicle prior to the first compliance certificate an owner receives for a vehicle in a given compliance year.
+The Executive Officer shall assess a compliance fee of $30.00 to the vehicle owner for each registered vehicle prior to the first demonstration of compliance for a vehicle in a given compliance year.
 The Executive Officer shall adjust the compliance fee annually to reflect the annual average California Consumer Price Index (CCPI) as updated by the Department of Industrial Relations, and shall publish the adjusted compliance fee by July 1st of each year on CARB’s website.

-The Executive Officer shall notify the DMV a vehicle has been deemed compliant by CARB with the HD I/M regulation for registration purposes if compliance with section 2196.1(b)(1) to (b)(5) has been demonstrated for the vehicle within 90 calendar days in advance of the registration date.
-The Executive Officer shall not request DMV to verify compliance with the HD I/M Regulation for vehicle registration purposes under the conditions specified in section 2196.1(a)(2) and (3) above.
+The Executive Officer shall notify the DMV a vehicle has been deemed compliant by CARB with the HD I/M Regulation for registration purposes if compliance with section 2196.1(b)(1) through (b)(5) has been demonstrated for the vehicle within 90 calendar days in advance of the registration date.
+The Executive Officer shall not request DMV to verify compliance with the HD I/M Regulation for vehicle registration purposes under the conditions specified in section 2196.1(a)(2) and (a)(3) above.

 CARB may publicly disclose the compliance status of vehicles operating in California.